crytic/medusa/README.md

 Invoking a fuzzing campaign, `medusa` will:
 - Compile the given targets
-- Start the configured number of worker threads, each with their own local Ethereum test node.
+- Start the configured number of worker threads, each with their own local Ethereum test chain.
-- Deploy all contracts which contain no constructor arguments to each worker's test node.
+- Deploy all contracts which contain no constructor arguments to each worker's test chain.
-- Begin to generate and send transaction sequences to update contract state.
+- Begin to generate and send call sequences to update contract state.
-- Check property tests all succeed after each transaction executed.
+- Check property tests all succeed after each call executed.

-Upon discovery of a failed property test, `medusa` will halt, reporting the transaction sequence used to violate any property test(s):
+Upon discovery of a failed property test, `medusa` will halt, reporting the call sequence used to violate any property test(s):
 ```
 [FAILED] Property Test: TestXY.fuzz_never_specific_values()
 Test "TestXY.fuzz_never_specific_values()" failed after the following call sequence: